spcl/pymlir/README.md

 ### Built-in dialect implementations and more examples

-All dialect implementations can be found in the `mlir/dialects` subfolder.
-Additional uses of the library, including a custom dialect implementation, can be found in the `tests` subfolder.
+All dialect implementations can be found in the [dialects](mlir/dialects) subfolder.
+Additional uses of the library, including a custom dialect implementation, can be found in the [tests](tests) subfolder.